jreisinger/docs/data/notes/varia/terms.md

 a Linux kernel feature that connects two network segments (poor man's router)

+## loose coupling

+a system property and design strategy in which a system’s components have minimal knowledge of any other components.
+Two systems can be said to be loosely coupled when changes to one component generally don’t require changes to the other

 ## marshalling

 (or serializing, or just encoding) converting non-bytes data into bytes